 45CSR16 (Standards of Performance for New Stationary Sources Pursuant to 40 CFR Part 60)

-45CSR16 applies to this source by reference of 40CFR60, Subparts JJJJ and OOOO.
-These requirements are discussed under those rules below.
+45CSR16 applies to this source by reference of 40CFR60, Subparts JJJJ, OOOO and OOOOa.
+These requirements are discussed under that rule below.

 45CSR22 (Air Quality Management Fee Program)